 More than 100 years later, in the US and around the world, we’re winding down from the first wave of COVID-19.
 Many consider it a warmup for either a resurgence of the virus or for another future pandemic.

 Here’s why we can be optimistic, but not complacent.

 There’s much to learn from the Joe Hall story, but today we have technological advances to reduce pandemics in a way not possible a century ago.
 Science and governments are scrambling as never before to develop, test and manufacture a viable vaccination.
 Only when manufacturing is at a critical mass, however, will we be technically out of the woods with COVID-19.
 Whatever entity has efficacy and approval, it will wield immense influence on the global stage.

 According to a recent article in The Guardian, “As soon as a vaccine is approved, it’s going to be needed in vast quantities.
-In a best-case scenario, mass manufacture probably won’t arrive before 2021 – and many of the organisations in the Covid-19 vaccine race simply don’t have the necessary production capacity.”2
+In a best-case scenario, mass manufacture probably won’t arrive before 2021—and many of the organizations in the COVID-19 vaccine race simply don’t have the necessary production capacity.”2

 The Four T’s